bio-agents/bioagents-schema-docs/bioagentsschema_elements.rst

-bioagentsSchema elements
+bioagents schema elements
 =======================

-A summary of elements in bioagentsSchema is below.
-For more detailed information, please see the `technical documentation <http://bio-agents.github.io/bioagentsSchema/>`_.
+A summary of elements in bioagents schema is below.
+For more detailed information, please see the `technical documentation <http://bio-agents.github.io/bioagents schema/>`_.

 .. important::
    When producing XML files compliant to the schema, it is essential to stick to the element order (including nested elements) as described below.
-See the sample `XML files <https://github.com/bio-agents/bioagentsSchema/tree/master/stable/example_files>`_.
+See the sample `XML files <https://github.com/bio-agents/bioagents schema/tree/master/stable/example_files>`_.

 Element groups
 --------------
-bioagentsSchema includes scientific, technical and administrative software attributes, organised for convenience into 8 logical groupings (see below).
+bioagents schema includes scientific, technical and administrative software attributes, organised for convenience into 8 logical groupings (see below).

 .. note::
-   As of bioagentsSchema 3.3.0, all of the element groups *other than* "Summary" and "Labels" are reflected as elements/objects in bioagentsSchema/bioagentsSchemaJ.
+   As of bioagents schema 3.3.0, all of the element groups *other than* "Summary" and "Labels" are reflected as elements/objects in bioagents schema/bioagents schemaJ.

 .. image:: images/agent.png